Romashkaa/telekit/README.md

 # Output: "/entry — Example command for handling input"
 ```

-This approach allows separating content from code and accessing text sections programmatically.

-You can use this for the /help command (Below is an example)
+This method allows you to separate content from code, making it easier to manage large texts or structured help documentation.
+It's especially useful for commands like `/help`, where each section can be displayed individually in a bot interface.

 ---